sacs-epfl/shatter/ARTIFACT-EVALUATION.md

  - Which claim and results does it support, and how.

 #### Experiment 1: Gradient-inversion attack
-- Inside the docker image or the correct environment setup, change the working directory to `shatter/artifact_scripts/gradientInversion/rog`.
+- Inside the docker image or the correct environment setup, change the working directory to `artifact_scripts/gradientInversion/rog`.
 - Run `./run.sh ~/.conda/envs/venv/bin`.
-This should take ~1 hour and about 1GB of space because of reconstructed images.
+This should take ~15 minutes and about 30 MBs of space because of reconstructed images.
 - Reconstructed images per client, aggregated data CSVs and bar plots are generated in `artifact_scripts/gradientInversion/rog/experiments/lenet`.
 - VNodes{k} is Shatter with k virtual nodes.
 - The images and lpips scores can be compared to Figures 2 and 8.
+These will not be exact numbers since only 1 client was attacked as opposed to 100 in the experiments in the paper.
 - We recommend clearing up `artifact_scripts/gradientInversion/rog/experiments/lenet` before running other experiments to save disk space.

 #### Experiment 2: Convergence, MIA and LA
-- Inside the docker image or the correct environment setup, change the working directory to `shatter/artifact_scripts/small_scale`.
+- Inside the docker image or the correct environment setup, change the working directory to `artifact_scripts/small_scale`.
 - These are smaller scale versions of the other experiments in the paper since the full-scale experiments take very long and need to be run across 25 machines.
 - Quickest way is to perform `./run_all /root/shatter/ .conda/envs/venv/bin`.
 This runs the experiments for all the datasets in one go.
-To do this step by step, one can also individually run the scripts for each dataset in `shatter/artifact_scripts/small_scale` with the same command line arguments.
+To do this step by step, one can also individually run the scripts for each dataset in `artifact_scripts/small_scale` with the same command line arguments.
 Experiments with each dataset should take ~1 hour and ~1GB is disk space.
 In total `run_all` should run in ~3 hours and ~3GBs of disk space.
-- Inside `shatter/artifact_scripts/small_scale/CIFAR10`, for each baseline, a new folder will be created for the experiment.
+- Inside `artifact_scripts/small_scale/CIFAR10`, for each baseline, a new folder will be created for the experiment.
 The aggregated CSVs with `*test_acc.csv` (Figure 3, 5, 7), `*clients_linkability.csv` (Figure 6), `*clients_MIA.csv` (Figure 6), `*iterations_linkability.csv` (Partially Figure 7c), and `*iterations_MIA.csv` (Figure 5).
 Since these are smaller scale experiments, the values will not match the ones in the paper.

 ## Limitations (Only for Functional and Reproduced badges)